 - Oversee the financial performance of the trust and making sure its money is well spent.

 This work is achieved through the actions of the full trust board, and the following committees:

-- Pupil welfare and achievement
+- Pupil wellbeing and safeguarding

-- Finance and premises
+- Staffing and finance

 We keep a sharp eye on the children's academic progress and their well being, the quality of teaching and the effectiveness of leadership.
 We also make sure that our resources are carefully managed and the school offers the best environment possible for our children's education.
 We hear appeals if an issue cannot be resolved by agreement.

 The Trust Board and its committees meet regularly.
 We make decisions about how the school is run on a strategic level and what its priorities should be.
 Our responsibilities include:

 - Finding, keeping and rewarding good staff; making sure they develop their skills and knowledge; encouraging them to work together for the benefit of the children

 - Monitoring the curriculum and the way it is taught so that our children enjoy learning, achieve their best and reach the standards expected of them